 How popular is the baby name Lupus in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Lupus and check out all the blog posts that mention the name Lupus.
+Plus, check out all the blog posts that mention the name Lupus.

 In the winter of 1986, after the Montreal Canadiens won the Stanley Cup, a baby boy in Haiti was named Mats Naslund Civil after Swedish player Mats Naslund.